Final Cut Pro X: Correct excessive shake and rolling shutter issues

 During playback and rendering, Final Cut Pro uses the motion analysis data to apply a transform effect to each frame, compensating for camera movement.

 Use any of the three independent stabilization parameter sliders in the Video inspector to control the steadiness of your shot.
 When you apply stabilization to a clip, all three parameters are set to an average value of 2.5 by default.
 Each parameter can be set to a value between 0.0 and 5.0.
-A value of 0.0 turns off the parameter, and a value of 5.0 applies the strongest possible transformation.
-The higher you set each parameter, the more camera motion is compensated for in that axis.
+A value of 0.0 turns off the parameter, and a value of 5.0 applies the strongest possible correction.
+The higher you set the value of each parameter, the more camera motion is compensated for in that axis.

-Move the pointer over the Stabilization item in the inspector, then click Show to reveal the Stabilization settings.
+Move the pointer over the Stabilization item in the inspector, then click Show to reveal the stabilization settings.